Willis Marshall: Georgia Force (2008)

 On December 5, 2007, Marshall signed with the Georgia Force.
 During the 2008 season, he played in three games for the Force, and recorded two receptions for 19 yards, and 11 carries for 20 yards on offense.
 Along with two tackles on defense, and 21 kickoff returns for 354 yards.
 He was released by the Force on March 28.

 Cleveland Gladiators (2008)

 Marshall then signed with the Cleveland Gladiators.
 With the Gladiators, he recorded 61 receptions for 647 yards and three touchdowns, along with six carries for 21 yards and three touchdowns on offense.
 He also recorded nine tackles, and one pass broken up on defense.
 He also recorded 34 kickoff returns for 684 yards.

 Bossier–Shreveport Battle Wings (2010)

 Marshall played for the Bossier–Shreveport Battle Wings in 2010.

-Personal
+Personal life

 Marshall is cousins with former Dallas Cowboys and Georgia Force Fullback Robert Thomas.
 Marshall, also co-owns his own business, 4ward Motion, an event and party planning company in Detroit.
 Growing up his favorite players football players growing up were Walter Payton and Billy Sims.
 Marshall appeared in Disney's movie The Game Plan as a defensive back and running back.